 But holes breached the overall fabric of Esther Hicks’s Abraham “truths” when challenged by the World Trade Center disaster.

-Despite the obvious craziness , Esther, as Abraham, insists that all deaths are voluntary.
-In other words, each is a suicide.”No exceptions!” she declared.
+Despite the obvious craziness of it, Esther/Abraham insisted that all deaths on September 11th were voluntary.
+In other words, each was a suicide. ”No exceptions!” she declared.

-More than in the past, marketing and sales messages saturate every step.
-And there were enough contradictions and false claims, some of the “teachings” must be bogus.
-The couldn’t be both true and false, could they?
+Now, more than in the past, marketing and sales messages saturate every step.
+And there have been enough contradictions and false claims that some of the “teachings” must be bogus.
+They couldn’t be both true and false, could they?

-Either that or their “eternal beings,” Abraham, were not very bright.
+Either that or the “eternal beings” – Abraham – were not very bright.